John-Malcolm-Design/Data-Rep-Assignment/README.md

 Fields auto-generated on the server = *event_id*,  *creation_date*, *creator*, *edit_date*, *editor*.

 ## Endpoints
 Below is a list of API endpoints organised via the your typical operations on the data: Create, Read, Update and Delete.
 The format is: "HTTP Method: Endpoint URL".
-All methods besides GET require [authenticaton](link to authentication section).
+All methods except for GET require [authenticaton](link to authentication section).

 ### Get all events
 **GET:** *http://www.roscommoncoco.ie/api/events/*.